 “What’s there to do in Alice Springs?”
 I asked my Aussie friend later.
 “Nothing much really”, he replied.

-Hmm was he right?
-Well, in a way, Alice Springs is not a big city.
-The downtown area is even smaller – so small that you can walk to most of the attractions in Alice Town within 15 minutes.
-I was surprised to find a Target in the middle of the city, but soon discovered that despite having similar branding and exact look and feel inside the store, they aren’t the same as the discount retailer Target that is in the states!
+I was surprised to find a Target in the middle of the city, but soon discovered that despite having similar branding and the exact look and feel inside the store, they aren’t the same as the discount retailer Target that is in the states!

 Don’t believe me?
 Check out where Alice Springs is on the map:

 I don’t think I realized just how large Australia is until I saw the figures above.
 This continent is MASSIVE, but there isn’t much civilization in the center of it.
 To illustrate this, Alice Springs has about 28,000 residents and this makes up for 12% of the population of the northern territory.
-Singapore, which is probably about as big as Alice Springs itself (I didn’t look this up, don’t shoot me if I’m wrong), has 5.4 million population.
+Singapore, which is probably about as big as Alice Springs itself (I didn’t look this up, don’t shoot me if I’m wrong), has a 5.4 million population.

 2. Alice Springs Reptile Center